 Image: J E Therlot

 Alison Thomas worked in the House of Commons for many years before eventually leaving to care for her disabled son.
-She chaired a disabled families parent forum in Greenwich for many years, which led her to co-found the charity FairFun.
+She chaired a disabled families parent forum in Greenwich, which led her to co-found the charity FairFun.
 She continues to work with and campaign for the rights of disabled children and their families.
-Here, she shares her advice on managing family life as a parent of children with and without disabilities.
+Here, she shares her advice on managing family life as a parent of children with and without disabilities

 What’s the best way to talk about your child’s disability with their siblings?